McIntyre system: Other competitions

 McIntyre finals systems are used prominently throughout Australia.
 Most Australian rules football leagues, from professional down to suburban, use a McIntyre finals system.
 The New South Wales Rugby League/National Rugby League has used the McIntyre final four and final five at different times throughout its history, and used the McIntyre final eight system from 1999 until 2011.
 The Page–McIntyre system is also used in the ANZ Championships (netball), the Australian Baseball League and Women's National Basketball League.
 It was also used in the A-League (soccer) before that competition expanded its finals series to a top-six format.
 It is also used in the Indian Premier League (cricket).

 Under the name Page playoff system, the McIntyre final four is commonly used in softball and curling events, especially in Canada.
 The system was also used in the Rugby League National League Three in Great Britain for the 2004 season.

-A hybrid version the Page–McIntyre system has been in used the Big Bash League in Australia since the 2019-2020 season, the difference between the original version and the hybrid version is a fifth game is played between 4th and 5th placed team playing in a elimination final with the winner playing 3rd in the first semi-final, a game that is usually played between 3rd and 4th in the original version of the system.
+A byrid version of the Page–McIntyre system was used in Big Bash League in Australia between the 2019–2020 and 2022-2023 season, the difference between the original version and the hybrid version was a fifth game was played between 4th and 5th placed team playing in an elimination final with the winner playing 3rd in the first semi-final, a game that is usually played between 3rd and 4th in the original version of the system.

 In North America, since 2021, it has been used as the preliminary round of the NBA Playoffs as a 'play-in tournament' to determine the seventh and eighth seeds for the main playoff tournament, with seeds 7 and 8 playing, then seeds 9 and 10, with the winner of the 7/8 game being the seventh seed, and the loser of the 7/8 game and winner of the 9/10 game competing for the eighth seed.

 The systems

 Page–McIntyre system

 The Page–McIntyre system features four teams.
-In the first round of the Page–McIntyre system, the highest two ranked teams play each other, with the winner going straight through to the grand final and the loser going through to the preliminary final.
-The lowest two ranked teams play each other, and the winner advances to the preliminary final.
+In the first round of the Page–McIntyre system, the highest-two-ranked teams play each other, with the winner going straight through to the grand final and the loser going through to the preliminary final.
+The lowest-two-ranked teams play each other, and the winner advances to the preliminary final.
 The winner of preliminary final gets through to the grand final.
 In this system, the top two teams are able to lose a match and still qualify for the grand final, this is referred to as a 'double chance'.

-Assuming that each team has an even chance of winning each match, the probability for both the highest ranked teams winning the competition is 37.5%, compared to 12.5% for the third and fourth placed teams.
+Assuming that each team has an even chance of winning each match, the probability for both the highest-ranked teams winning the competition is 37.5%, compared to 12.5% for the third and fourth placed teams.